cnescatlab/sonar-scanner-catlab/README.md

 # where my-script.py is a python module in the current working directory
 # and custom_pylintrc is a pylintrc in the current working directory
 ```

+On the other hand, if you want to use a CNES _pylintrc_ for your project you can download it directly from github.
+They are stored on this repository under [pylintrc.d](https://github.com/cnescatlab/sonar-scanner/tree/master/pylintrc.d).

 ### Examples usage in CI